Shuhaib73/NLP_Emotion_Detection_BiLSTM/README.md

 ## 📖 **Features**

 ✅ **Advanced Emotion Detection**: Classify text into diverse emotions such as Happiness, Anger, Sadness, Fear, and Surprise, providing a deeper understanding of human sentiment.
-✅ **Fine-Tuned BERT-Base Model**: Powered by state-of-the-art natural language processing (NLP), the model is optimized for emotion recognition through text with superior accuracy.
+✅ **Trined Bi-LSTM Model**: Built using a Bidirectional LSTM, the model is fine-tuned on an emotion-labeled dataset to recognize emotional cues in text.
+This allows it to better understand both past and future context in sequences.

-✅ **LLM-Driven Context Understanding**: Leverages BERT’s bidirectional transformer architecture to capture context in text, enabling nuanced and accurate emotion detection.
+✅ **GloVe Word Embeddings**: Leverages pre-trained GloVe embeddings, which are fine-tuned alongside the Bi-LSTM model during training.
+This improves the model's ability to understand the relationships between words and their contextual meaning.

 ✅ **Customizable & Scalable**: The modular architecture supports fine-tuning for additional emotion classes or integration with larger datasets.